Basement Flooring Ideas: Over 30 Basement Floor Photos & Designs

-Remodeling basements into rooms that offer more than simply being a storage space is becoming a much more popular and cost-effective way to expand the habitable space in your home and in this Home Flooring Pros guide we take you through 30 of the best basement flooring ideas we could find.
+Remodeling basements, into rooms that offer more than simply being a storage space, is becoming a much more popular and cost-effective way to expand the habitable space in your home.
+In this Home Flooring Pros guide we take you through 30 of the best basement flooring ideas we could find.

 With the right vision, and good contractors to tackle some of the trickier aspects, you can re-imagine your under-used subterranean space into the ultimate games and entertainment space, a magical kids playroom, a super functional laundry room, a multi-purpose home gym, or a luxurious spa complete with sauna and plunge pool!
 And just as the options for how to use your basement are endless, so are the basement flooring ideas to go with them!

 In fact just about any flooring idea that you might have for the main part of your home can be fitted into your basement remodel, but as basements are also the part of your home that is most prone to damp and moisture, you do need to ensure that the foundation is correctly sealed before fitting the final floor finish.

 As well as moisture levels, you also need to be sure that basement floor joists are free from rot or insect damage.
 And you’ll need to ensure that you’ll have the required minimum of 7 feet hear clearance to the ceiling – if not, you’ll need to consider digging down and pouring a cement floor.

 Of course, there’s a lot more than just the flooring to consider in order to ensure that your basement remodel will be the warm, inviting, usable space you want.
 But once you have done all the prep work, the decisions regarding the best basement floor idea for your home become fairly clear.